mycom-int/GwtRestPerf/README.md

 ## Goal

-Compare performance of RestyGWT and pure GWT for rest calls.
+Compare **performance** of RestyGWT and pure GWT for rest calls.

 ### Topics

 1. Serialization/deserialisation speed
 2. Number of simultaneous calls supported
+3. Support for Jax-rs annotations

 ## Links